Infintesky/03.007-Design-Thnking-and-Innovation/README.md

 - Background subtraction using MOG2
 - Noise reduction with morphological operations
 - Largest Interior Rectangle (LIR) detection
-- On-screen display of width and height for the rectangle
+- On-screen display for reusability of material

 ---
+## Get Started
+### Prerequisites

+Make sure you have the following installed on your system:

+- Python 3.13 or later
+- `Poetry` for dependency management (install using `pipx install poetry`)

-## Installation
+### Installation Steps

 1. **Clone the repository**
    ```bash